 Induction cooking is fundamentally different from traditional gas and electric cooktops.
 Instead of generating heat through an open flame or electric coil, induction cooktops use a magnetic field to create an electrical current within the cookware.
 This current generates heat directly within the pot or pan, making it a more efficient and precise method of cooking.

 There is no scientific evidence to support the claim that induction cooking causes cancer.
 In fact, the International Agency for Research on Cancer (IARC) has classified the electromagnetic fields produced by induction cooktops as “possibly carcinogenic,” but this classification is based on limited evidence and applies to many other everyday items, such as coffee and pickled vegetables.
+Therefore, the question of “does induction cooker cause cancer” lacks substantial scientific backing.

-Myth 3: Induction cooktops are dangerous for children and pets.
+Myth 3: Induction Cooktops Are Dangerous for Children and Pets

-Induction cooktops are actually safer than traditional cooking methods, as they have no open flame or hot surfaces.
+Induction stoves are actually safer than traditional cooking methods, as they have no open flame or hot surfaces.
 The cooktop itself remains cool to the touch, reducing the risk of burns.
 However, it is essential to supervise children and pets around any cooking appliance.

 Now that we’ve debunked some myths, let’s delve deeper into the science of induction cooktop radiation.
 The electromagnetic fields produced by induction cooktops are classified as non-ionizing radiation, which means they don’t have enough energy to strip electrons from atoms or molecules or cause damage to the DNA within cells.